 We compute Morava K-theory of topological periodic cyclic homology and topological negative cyclic homology of the Thom spectra y(n).
 This gives evidence for a version of the red-shift conjecture for topological periodic cyclic homology at all chromatic heights.Joint with J.D.
 Quigley.

 We give conditions for Morava K-theory to commute with certain homotopy limits with an eye towards applications to topoligical periodic cyclic homology and algebraic K-theory.
-As our application, we a version of Mitchell's theorem for truncated Brown-Peterson spectra.Joint with Andrew Salch.
+As an application, we prove a version of Mitchell's theorem for truncated Brown-Peterson spectra.Joint with Andrew Salch.

 This note provides user friendly conditions for checking when a map of simplicial spectra induces a cofibration on geometric realizations.
-The main result of this paper shows that the category of symmetric spectra satisfies the hypotheses of our joint paper A May-type spectral sequence for topological Hochschild homology.
 The results are proven in a completely elementary way.Joint with Andrew Salch.

 K(n)-local homotopy groups via Lie algebra cohomology pdf